 Possible Defenses in Running Red Lights and Stop Signs in Arizona

-Similarly, if the crosswalk has not be painted in a long time and goes unnoticed, that can also cause problems.
-In such cases, again, it is advised to get photographic evidence in order to prove the reason why the driver could not see the red light or the stop sign and drove through.
+Similarly, if the crosswalk has not been painted in a long time and goes unnoticed, that can also cause problems.
+In such cases, it is advised to get photographic evidence to prove why the driver could not see the red light or the stop sign and drove through.